 The resentencing hearing of Menendez brothers can move forward despite opposition from the district attorney, a Los Angeles court has ruled.
-The brothers' attorneys are attempting to have them term, which could potentially make them eligible for freedom.
+The brothers' attorneys are attempting to have them for freedom.
 Erik and Lyle were convicted of killing their parents in their Beverly Hills mansion in 1989, a notorious case that still divides Americans.
 They are currently serving life in prison without the possibility of parole in California.